ansible/tower-cli/docs/examples/README.md

 can be used in an automated way.
 It can also help with testing or the defining of feature requests.

 Expect the setup script to take up to 2 minutes to run.
-Most of this is due to the project source control downloading the examples from github to the tower server.
+Most of this time is waiting for the project source control to sync the examples from github to the tower server.

 ### Setup

-You should have a testing version of tower running and configured in the CLI in order to run any scripts or commands here.
+You should have a version of tower running and configured in the CLI in order to run any scripts or commands here.
 With your specific data, that can done by the following commands: